 Avoid massage because it could spread the infection.

-Expect your health care provider to monitor you carefully during your treatment.
+Expect your doctor to monitor you carefully during your treatment.

 Concia E, Prandini N, Massari L, Ghisellini F, et al. Osteomyelitis: clinical update for practical guidelines.
 Nucl Med Commun.
 2006 Aug;27(8):645-60.